wchon/Cartoonization-App/README.md

-# Cartoonization-App
+## Cartoonization-App
-It is a image cartoonization model which takes a person image as an input and cartoonizes the image.
+It is an image cartoonization model which takes a person image as an input and cartoonizes the image.

+## Technologies Used
+--OpenCV
+--Colab